-Lake Easton is a non motorized sno park which means there won’t be any snowmobiles around (on the other side of the park there is a snowmobile park but not on these trails), and because it’s groomed for cross country skiing it requires a Special groomed trails permit (discussed in the getting started post).
-It’s 70 miles from Seattle east on I90 (beyond Snoqualmie Pass and Lake Keechelus).
+Lake Easton is a non motorized sno park which means there won’t be any snowmobiles around (on the other side of the park there is a snowmobile park but not on these trails).
+Because it’s groomed for cross country skiing it requires a Special groomed trails permit (discussed in the getting started post).
+It’s 70 miles from Seattle east on I-90 (beyond Snoqualmie Pass and Lake Keechelus).
 Follow signs to Lake Easton Sno Park as you exit the freeway.
 When you get to the end of the plowing, there will be a parking area (with heated running water restrooms!) near the lake.
 Here, you will begin your ski or snowshoe.